 Before delivery, discuss your expectations with your care team.
-Your nurse should be your advocate and respect your wishes, but there are times you may need to be assertive and advocate for yourself.
+Your nurse should be your advocate and respect your wishes, but sometimes you may need to be assertive and advocate for yourself.
 Learn more about self-advocacy during pregnancy here.

 When will my milk “come in”?

-It takes about three to five days for breastmilk to start coming in and transitioning.
+It takes about three to five days for breast milk to start transitioning.

-Colostrum is the term used to describe breast milk right after birth, and some women will experience leaking of colostrum during pregnancy.
+Colostrum is the term used to describe breast milk right after birth, and some women will experience colostrum leaking during pregnancy.

 Then, there’s a transitional phase from colostrum to mature milk during the first two weeks after birth.
-There’s also more fat and a high level of lactose in transitional milk than colostrum.
+There’s a higher level of fat and lactose in transitional milk than in colostrum.

 I want to clarify that there aren’t three different types of breastmilk.
 But there are three distinct stages to breast milk: